SSWConsulting/SSW.Rules.Content/rules/escalate-key-updates/rule.md

 ::: info
 **Notes:**

-* Major bugs found on the product should also be communicated to the PO as soon as they are found, e.g. broken links on the homepage
+* Major bugs found on the product should also be communicated to the PO as soon as they are found, e.g. unable to create an invoice
 * You should be able to easily tell if a PBI was created from email.
 As per [turn an email into a PBI before starting work](/turn-emails-into-pbis/)
 :::